-Above you can see that these jeans are tight in 24.
+Above you can see that Rag & bone’s skinny jeans are pretty tight in a 24.
 They verge on being too tight even.
-They are made from 98% cotton and 2% polyurethane — different from the above pair.
+They are made from 98% cotton and 2% polyurethane — so they have stretch, but because they’re a mid-rise, they fit slightly tighter.
 A size up for these ones was a pinch too loose on me though.
 Also, I had to get these hemmed otherwise they were way too bunchy.

 Take note what they’re made of when you order them online.
 It will make a slight difference how they fit.

 If you’re curious, this is how my old pair that I’ve worn countless times since 2012 have held up and look vs. their newer pairs…